Considering aluminum vs stainless steel cookware, but not sure which to pick? No worries, I’ve got you covered!

 Non-stick & easy to clean (when hard-anodized and/ or nonstick-coated):

 Uncoated hard-anodized aluminum has a stick-resistant surface that’s easier to clean than steel.
 It’s also free from non-stick chemicals.
 But, nonstick-coated aluminum is the easiest to use and clean, by far.
 You’re able to cook sticky foods with little to no oil.
+To learn more, see our list of best nonstick pans.

 Durable (when hard-anodized):